bwsw/kafka-spark-influx-csv-analysis/README.md

    - max(field)
    - min(field)

 Argument for the function is a field defined in the transformation step.
 No expressions allowed.
+Additional functions may be specified in the ```./operations/aggregation_operations.py```, but keep in mind - only monoid operations are supported, so e.g. one is unable to implement ```mean``` because it's not a monoid and average as well.

 ### Databases Section
 This section specifies paths to databases which are necessary for the udf functions to work.